Improved Search-to-Decision Reduction for Random Local Functions: Deferred Proofs

 \subsection{Acknowledgements}

 Both authors are supported by the National Research Foundation, Singapore, under its NRF Fellowship programme, award no. NRF-NRFF14-2022-0010.
-AI tools were used as typing assistants for grammar and basic editing. \fi
+AI tools were used as typing assistants for grammar and basic editing.
+We thank the EUROCRYPT 2026 reviewers for their helpful suggestions. \fi

 \iflncs \else \fi